10 Best Internships for High School Students

 Location: Based on your locality (Hutton aims to match students within a 45-minute commute of your home)

-• Students who live and have residency in the United States, Mexico, and Canada.
+Eligibility: High school students who live and have residency in the United States, Mexico, and Canada.

-The SEES program is collaborative between NASA, the Texas Space Grant Consortium, and UT Austin.
-This national-level summer internship program is an opportunity for you to work alongside NASA subject matter experts - a coveted achievement.
+This summer internship program is an opportunity for you to work alongside NASA subject matter experts.
 The program is centered around Earth and space research.
-As an intern, you will be expected to assist with analyzing and visualizing data in your respective area of research.
-You can expect to work on areas such as Earth and space research (either through astronaut photography or galaxy classification), climate research, mission design (through satellite design or Mars Rover resource utilization), or more.
+As an intern, you will assist with analyzing and visualizing data in your respective area of research.
+You can expect to work on Earth and space research (either through astronaut photography or galaxy classification), climate research, mission design (through satellite design or Mars Rover resource utilization), and more.
+There is a virtual learning component to the program and then an onsite experience at the University of Texas, Austin.
+You will present your research at the program's concluding symposium.

 Acceptance Rate: Approximately 3-4%